whirmill/load-tester/README.md

 # HTTP Load Tester Collection

-HTTP load testing tool with implementations in Go, Rust, and Zig.
+HTTP load testing tool with implementations in Go, Rust, Zig, and Python.
 This repository explores different approaches to building high-performance load testers, providing tools to benchmark web services and compare language/runtime characteristics for this type of workload.
 Key metrics like RPS, success/failure counts, and response latencies are tracked.

 ## Implementations